jw-liu/cerebral-autoregulation-model/README.md

 # WithCAM: Multiscale Cerebral Blood Flow Solver

-MATLAB implementation of the CAM-incorporated 0D-1D coupled solver described in the manuscript： "Multiscale modeling of blood circulation with cerebral autoregulation and network pathway analysis for hemodynamic redistribution in the vascular network with anatomical variations and stenosis conditions"
+MATLAB implementation of the CAM-incorporated 0D-1D coupled solver described in the manuscript:<br>
+"Multiscale modeling of blood circulation with cerebral autoregulation and network pathway analysis for hemodynamic redistribution in the vascular network with anatomical variations and stenosis conditions"

 ## Quick Start